jesutofunmiOO/my-counter-app/README.md

 It allows you to count upwards, decrease your count and also reset the count, perhaps you want to include your own value, there is an available set count option for you.

-This App also include a 404 error page that you can access from the Homepage or by using a wrong url in the application.
+This App also include a manually generated invalid 404 error page that you can access from the Homepage or by using a wrong url in the application.

 You also get to test the Error Boundary that is included in the App.